Galaxy-Coding/diamond-bot/README.md

 `.d uptime` A link to the bot's uptime dashboard
 `.d meme` Shows a meme
 `.d reddit meme` A meme from reddit
-`.d clear` Vlears the prevoius 100 messages
+`.d clear` Clears the prevoius 100 messages

 **The commands below :arrow_down: are obvious:**

 `.d joke`
 `.d koala pic`
 `.d fox pic`